faranalytics/memoir/README.md

 ## Performant Logging
 Memoir provides a performant `Logger` class named `LevelLogger` that implements a dynamic logging interface.  `LevelLogger` may implement any of the common logging methods: `base`, `debug`, `info`, `warn`, and `error`.
 The `LevelLogger` dynamically configures its interface to only implement the methods that are relevant for the specified logging `Level` that is passed to its constructor or set using its `setLevel` method.
 This approach allows the programmer to take advantage of JavaScript's [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) operator in order to eliminate unnecessary calls to the `Logger` and its `Handlers`.

-Practically, it ensures that frequent calls to `LevelLogger.debug` are not evaluated unless the `LevelLogger` has been expressly configured to the `DEBUG` `Level`.
+**Practically, this strategy ensures that frequent calls to `LevelLogger.debug` are not evaluated unless the `LevelLogger` has been expressly configured to the `DEBUG` `Level`.**

 TypeScript will enforce the usage of the optional chaining operator when calling `LevelLogger`'s methods.
 Please see the examples for how to use the `LevelLogger` interface.

 ## Examples
 ### ConsoleHandler Logger
 In this simple example you will create a `LevelLogger`.
-The `LevelLogger`'s `Handler` will be set to log at the `DEBUG` Level; however, the `LevelLogger` level will be set to `INFO`, which will log `INFO`, `WARN`, and `ERROR` messages; hence, this ensures that frequent calls throughout the codebase to `log.debug` will never be evaluated.
+The `LevelLogger`'s `Handler` will be set to log at the `DEBUG` Level; however, the `LevelLogger` level will be set to `INFO`, which will log `INFO`, `WARN`, and `ERROR` messages.
+This ensures that frequent calls throughout the codebase to `log.debug` will never be evaluated.
 This is achieved by using JavaScript's [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) operator.
 #### Code
 ```ts
 const formatter = (message: string, { name, level, func, url, line, col }: Metadata): string =>